codetalkio/codethoughts.io/posts/2018-02-07-Mobile-Haskell.md

 - Various issues on the [mobile-haskell/hackage-overlay](https://github.com/mobilehaskell/hackage-overlay) ([#5](https://github.com/mobilehaskell/hackage-overlay/issues/5), [#2](https://github.com/mobilehaskell/hackage-overlay/issues/2)).
 - The [preliminary user guide](http://mobile-haskell-user-guide.readthedocs.io/en/latest/).

-If you are interested in following the development of Haskell in the mobile space, I recommend following [@zw3rktech](https://twitter.com/zw3rktech) and [@mobilehaskell](https://twitter.com/mobilehaskell).
+If you are interested in following the development of Haskell in the mobile space, I recommend following [\@zw3rktech](https://twitter.com/zw3rktech) and [\@mobilehaskell](https://twitter.com/mobilehaskell).

+Finally, let me know if something is not working with the [MobileHaskellFun repository](https://github.com/Tehnix/MobileHaskellFun).
+I haven't dealt that much with setting up Xcode projects for sharing, so I'm a bit unclear on what settings follow the repository around.